Apple + Recommended + Security & Privacy

-Lion removed the "Rosetta" feature that was included with Intel versions of Tiger and Leopard as well as Snow Leopard.
+Lion removed the “Rosetta” feature that was included with Intel versions of Tiger, Leopard, and Snow Leopard.
 Rosetta had given users of Intel Macs the ability to run PowerPC-native software (i.e. apps designed to run on G3, G4, and G5 processors).
 The removal of this feature had a positive side effect for OS X security, in that older PowerPC-native OS X malware could no longer run.

 Apple also added the new Gatekeeper feature from OS X 10.8 to the final version of Lion, 10.7.5.